Walking to work, protagonist Lowen Ashleigh hears a man’s skull “pop like a champagne bottle” after getting hit by a car.

 Per usual, Colleen’s writing didn’t disappoint.
 It’s descriptive yet simple and easy to digest.
 Additionally, the characters are morally complex and possess depth to them which makes for an intriguing read.

-That said, the plot twists compel one to continuously turn the page, but regret doing it each time.
+Plentiful plot twists compel readers to continuously turn the page.
 The characters’ morality goes out the window.
 The truth is twisted to the point no one knows reality.
-The ending is up for interpretation.
+And the ending is up for interpretation.